GrandMasterJedi/PathPlanning/README.md

+[image1]: ./image/changeLane_5miles.PNG "im1"
+[image2]: ./image/frenetCoord.png "im2"

 # Demo for Self Driving Path Planning

-A vehicle navigates around a virtual highway with other traffic that is driving +-10 MPH of the 50 MPH speed limit with the following conditions:
+A vehicle navigates around a virtual highway with traffic created by other vehicles.
+It tries to drive at the 50 MPH speed limit with the following conditions:
 * It drives as close as possible to the 50 MPH speed limit, which means passing slower traffic when possible.
 * It avoids hitting other cars at all cost
 * It drives inside of the marked road lanes at all times, unless going from one lane to another.